 Lilian Greenwood was elected on 6th May 2010 to serve as the Labour Member of Parliament for Nottingham South – which covers the wards of Bridge, Clifton North, Clifton South, Dunkirk and Lenton, Leen Valley, Radford and Park, Wollaton East and Lenton Abbey and Wollaton West.

 The constituency extends from Nottingham city centre, including the Old Market Square and the Lace Market, out to the Southern boundary of the Clifton estate, and the western edges of Wollaton.
 It includes two universities (The University of Nottingham and Nottingham Trent University – Clifton campus) and the Queen’s Medical Centre hospital.
-If you would like to check whether you are one of Lilian’s constituents, please click here.

 In October 2011, the Labour Leader asked Lilian to take on a role in the transport team with responsibility for the local transport brief.
 In January 2013 she switched to the shadow rail brief.

 On 14th September 2015, Lilian was appointed the role of Shadow Secretary of State for Transport, a post she held for nine months.

 In October 2016, Lilian became a member of the Education Select Committee.

 Following the General Election in 2017, Lilian was elected as Chair of the Transport Select Committee.
 To see what the Committee is up to, click here.